TheRobotStudio/V1.0-Dexhand/README.md

 Shells are thin coverings that cover over openings in the main structure.

-Print all the files in the Post CES 2023 folder to make the forearm.
+Print all the files in the Forearm folder to make the forearm.
 The battery cover is optional and in practice the bulk shell seals all the components adequately if well printed.

 Some minor updates still required to finalise the tendon routing in the forearm and hand.